This is a preview of your story

 Modern consumers switch between various channels when interacting with your company.
 They may ask a question in a live chat pop-up, send an email, and then call a customer support team through your contact center software.

 Your task is to ensure the client receives the needed attention without repeating themselves every time.
+Analytics are vital here.
+Looking at call center metrics and other insights is a must.

 It’s about providing buyers with a seamless and personalized shopping experience across all these touchpoints.